 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

-“We are going to fix our inner cities and rebuild our highways, bridges, tunnels, airports,” he said in his victory speech.
+“We are going to fix our inner cities and rebuild our highways, bridges, tunnels, airports,” he said in his election victory speech in November 2016.
 “We’re going to rebuild our infrastructure, which will become, by the way, second to none.”

-Crumbling transportation was a major theme during his presidential bid as well.
+Crumbling transportation was a major theme during his presidential bid.

-“Our infrastructure is broken,” Trump said in June.
+“Our infrastructure is broken,” Trump said in June 2016.
 “The roadways are so bad.
 Our bridges are bad.
-Airports are bad ...
+Airports are bad. ...
 We need to rebuild our country.”

 According to the Federal Highway Safety Administration, nearly 10 percent of America’s bridges, about 60,000, are classified as deficient, and the American Society of Civil Engineers says 32 percent of our major roads are in poor or mediocre condition.
 AAA estimates that potholes alone cost American drivers $3 billion a year.
 The Federal Aviation Administration says airport congestion and flight delays cost the country more than $31 billion annually.
 And the ASCE gives America a D+ for infrastructure.